In order to clone the RIOT repository, you need the Git revision control system and run the following command:

 Most of the RIOT OS developers are using Linux on their development PCs, so you can expect the most streamlined experience here.
 Other POSIX-compliant OSes such as the various BSD flavours will also be fine - however, we rely on users to report bugs regarding tooling incompatibilities here.
 So expect occasional issues for the development branch and please help testing during the feature freeze period, if you develop on macOS or BSD.

-Native development on Windows and macOS machines is not officially supported.
+Native development on macOS machines is not officially supported.
 What works well is using Linux in a virtual machine, but at much lower performance than running Linux natively.
 We also offer Docker images.
 For development on Windows, using the Windows Subsystem for Linux (WSL) is a good option (installation instructions here), but it is (as of October 2021) not possible to directly access USB devices from Linux.
 As a result, accessing the serial connection to a board running RIOT, flashing it, and on-chip-debugging from WSL will not be possible.
 (It is possible to pass through the file system of USB storage device.
 This should allow flashing boards that have an UF2 compatible from within WSL, but this has not been tested yet.)
 Hence, WSL users will have to use native Windows tools for accessing the serial connection and flashing the board.

 The following tools are required or useful regardless of the architecture and board you are developing for:

 For example, in Ubuntu the above tools can be installed with the following command:

 sudo apt install git gcc-arm-none-eabi make gcc-multilib libstdc++-arm-none-eabi-newlib openocd gdb-multiarch doxygen wget unzip python3-serial

 BOARD=<INSERT_TARGET_BOARD_HERE> make info-programmers-supported in your application folder lists the programmers supported by RIOT for the given board.